Bachelor of Fine Arts (Production)

 Applicants are required to complete a Selection Project by responding to a prescribed text.

 Please note that applicants who have not completed an application in Step 1 will not be considered for entry.

 STEP 3 INTERVIEW

-Applicants shortlisted from their interview will additionally be required to attend a callback workshop.
-For more information please see Auditions and Interviews
+If shortlisted, applicants will be required to attend an interview as the final component of the application process.
+For more information please see Auditions and interviews.

 Applicants will be charged a non-refundable application fee payable via the supplementary application.